ModECI/MDF/examples/PyTorch/README.md

           use only ATEN ops.
 )
 ```
-Returns a translated MDF model
+Returns a translated MDF model.

-### Implementation
+### Examples of usage

-Below are some working examples of this functionality.

-1. Simple Pytorch To MDF:
+#### 1) Simple PyTorch To MDF

 This is a simple fully-connected neural network model example consisting of input image of 224 * 224 * 3 and resulting in two classes as the output
   To run an example of converting a PyTorch model written in PyTorch to its MDF representation simply run:

   ```bash